momentum-mod/docs/content/docs/angelscript/example.md

   - hammer
 ---

-This page contains various Strata Hammer AngelScript examples.
-At the moment, the scripts can be used to create new brush types for the MomentumMod Hammer Editor.
+This page contains various examples of how to use AngelScript to create new brush types in the Strata Hammer Editor.

 To use the examples create a new file inside the `Momentum Mod Playtest/hammer/scripts` folder (create the folder if it does not exist yet).
 The scripts have to be saved with the extension `.as`.
 Afterwards, the new brush types can be used by first selecting the `Block Tool` within Hammer and then changing the `Categories` combo-box in the right bar to `Scriptable`.
 The combo-box `Objects` below then contains the new scripted brushes.

 ## `ExampleWedge` (`script_wedge.as`)